JugurthaK/battery/README.md

-# :zip: Make your battery life better
+# Make your battery life better

 Sending notification when your battery is <20% and >80%